LinXialab/TGS/README.md

 # TGS
-a project about how to identify SV with TGS data
+a project about how to identify INS with TGS data